Wisdom, Schwindel homer as Cubs rally past Diamondbacks 5-4 – KION546

 TRAINER’S ROOM

-Diamondbacks: 3B Josh Rojas (left hand contusion) was out of the lineup.
-Manager Torey Lovullo said he doesn’t think Rojas will need a stint on the injured list.
+Diamondbacks: 3B Josh Rojas (left hand contusion) was held out.
+Lovullo said he doesn’t think Rojas will need a stint on the injured list.
 Ellis was recalled from Triple-A Reno and INF Yonny Hernandez was sent down. … Lovullo said he talked to SS Nick Ahmed on Saturday, and he has a text chain going with C Jose Herrera, LHP Kyle Nelson and OF Cooper Hummel.
 Herrera, Nelson and Hummel are on the IL because of COVID-19 protocol, and Ahmed also is on the IL with an unspecified issue.
 Lovullo said all four players are doing well.

 UP NEXT